What can Members do to help?

 If you are diagnosed with COVID-19, what do you need to do to get access to your disability benefits?

 Claims with a positive COVID-19 diagnosis will be processed and paid based on the regular guidelines.
-The elimination period will be waived.
+An elimination period will be applied to all COVID-19 claims in line with policy provisions.
+An attending physician’s statement/positive test result will be required for COVID-19 claims.
+The insured and employer will be required to provide completed claim forms for COVID-19 claims.

 If you have been in contact with someone else who has been diagnosed with COVID-19, can you access your disability benefits?